Evergrande's overdue results show steep losses, liabilities | Business

 Revenue dropped 55% to 230.1 billion yuan in 2022 from 2020.
 Its auditor, Prism Hong Kong and Shanghai Limited, however said in the report it does not express an opinion on Evergrande's financial statements, because it has not been able to obtain sufficient appropriate audit evidence to provide a basis.

-The big losses were in line with analyst expectations as Evergrande's 2021 and 2022 contracted sales fell to 443 billion yuan and 31.7 billion yuan respectively, versus 723 billion yuan in 2020.
+The big losses were in line with analyst expectations as Evergrande its contracted sales fell to 443 billion yuan and 31.7 billion yuan respectively, versus 723 billion yuan in 2020.
 Charles Macgregor, head of Asia of Lucror Analytics, said he was not optimistic about Evergrande's results.
 "Results are meaningless if the business model is broken," he added, speaking ahead of the announcements.

 In a separate filing, Evergrande said convening hearings for its offshore debt restructuring schemes will be held in a Hong Kong court on July 24, and a Cayman Islands court on July 25, for creditors to consider and approve the proposal.
 The developer has yet to disclose the latest figures of creditor support after it extended the deadline for receiving an incentive to May.